abakedapplepie/RealDeviceMap-tools/README.md

 #### Nest scanning
 The best way to use the nest scanning feature is to import the nest polygons, generate a route, run that route in RDM to get a list of all spawnpoints into your RDM DB, then go back and import nest polygons and run an optimized route on those polygons.

+#### Features coming soon
+* GeoJSON polygon importing
+* Manually add circles to your current route

+Have a feature you would like to see?
+I'm in the RDM Discord, hit me up.

 # The following are deprecated: